msepulcre/DCC-ns3/README.md

 How to install:

-    Simply copy the "dcc" folder into your "src" folder.
+    1.- Simply copy the "dcc" folder into your "src" folder.
+    2.- Configure and compile ns-3 following the normal procedure.

 How to run the example script available in the "scratch" folder: